 I could use a drink.

-does this, but we lift our glasses all the same.
+Seamus raises his glass in a toast.
+He always does this, but we lift our glasses all the same.

 Oh yes.
-Tomorrow morning is going to suck.
+Tomorrow morning will be hell.

 Other Similar Stories

 by Velle Ros...